Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

 The inclusive double differential cross section for each energy and angle bin within the spectrometer acceptance was determined from

 where $\Delta \Omega$ ($\Delta E^{'}$) is the bin width in solid angle (scattered energy), $L$ is the total integrated luminosity, and $Y_{corr}$ is the measured electron yield after correcting for detector inefficiencies, background events, and radiative corrections.
 The latter include the bremsstrahlung, vertex corrections, and loop diagrams standard to electron scattering experiments.
-No corrections were made for higher order radiative processes involving two photon exchange, since there exists no reliable inelastic calculation for such effects.
-However, the large kinematic coverage in $\epsilon, W^2$, and $Q^2$ of this experiment demonstrated minimal (less than $2\%$ \cite{Vladas}) non-linear $\epsilon$ dependence of the reduced cross section.
+No corrections were made for higher order radiative processes involving two photon exchange, since there exists no decisive inelastic calculation for such effects.
+Moreover, minimal (less than $2\%$ \cite{Vladas}) non-linear $\epsilon$ dependence of the reduced cross section was observed over the large kinematic coverage in $\epsilon, W^2$, and $Q^2$ of this experiment.

-The width of the energy bins was varied with the kinematics such that the corresponding bin width in $W^2$ was held constant at 0.05 $\rm GeV^2$, where $W^2 = M^2 + 2M\nu - Q^2$ is the reconstructed mass-squared of the recoiling hadronic system.
 For each energy bin, a weighted average cross section over $\theta$ within the spectrometer acceptance was obtained after using a model to correct for the angular variation of the cross section from the central angle value.
 In order to minimize dependence on the model used to compute both this and the radiative correction, the following iterative procedure was employed: a model was used to compute the corrections; the data thus obtained were fit to obtain a new model; and this resultant new model was then employed to recompute the original corrections.
 These steps were repeated until the fitting yielded no further changes.
-It was also verified that the final cross sections were independent of the starting model within $0.6\%$.
-A positive byproduct of this approach is the availability of a new resonance region fit which describes the data here presented \cite{webpage}.
+Differing starting models were used to verify that the final cross sections were independent of the starting model within $0.6\%$.
+A positive byproduct of this approach is the availability of a new resonance region fit which describes the data here presented to better than $3\%$\cite{eric_fit,webpage1}.